| November 8, 2019 | Topical & Skin Care

 - Clove – An unsung hero of pumpkin spice season, cloves pack a surprisingly potent analgesic punch.
 One study found that clove oil was just as effective as benzocaine at alleviating pain during a dental procedure — the kind of acute pain that’s more intense and harder to soothe.
 This finding suggests that clove oil might make an extremely beneficial addition to topical CBD pain management products, especially for sharp, stinging, or burning sensations that often come on acutely (and can be very distressing).

-- Lavender – Lavender flowers and the extract produced from them are perennial favorites in spheres ranging from cuisine to gardening to beverages to essential oil enthusiasts.
+- Lavender – Lavender flowers and the extract produced from them (and used in lavender essential oils) are perennial favorites in spheres ranging from cuisine to gardening to beverages to essential oil enthusiasts.
 It’s an immensely popular fragrance for body and home alike and has received attention from medical experts for its ability to ease stress and reduce pain.
 Studies have shown lavender oil to possess anti-inflammatory, analgesic, antimicrobial, and anxiolytic properties when applied topically, and these effects align perfectly with the properties of CBD.
 Lavender can help to alleviate pain and soreness, promoting muscle relaxation while easing the anxiety often associated with chronic pain.
 While those with a lavender allergy should avoid it, we find it very helpful at alleviating chronic pain when used in conjunction with CBD on the skin.

-- Lemongrass – A hearty grass with a piquant citrus flavor, lemongrass is rich in phytochemicals and bioactive compounds that can help to bolster the effectiveness of CBD against muscle pain.
+- Lemongrass – A hearty grass (and essential oil) with a piquant citrus flavor, lemongrass is rich in phytochemicals and bioactive compounds that can help to bolster the effectiveness of CBD against muscle pain.
 The herb possesses analgesic and anti-inflammatory properties in its own right; these effects can help to support the pain-relieving action of CBD.
 Emerging research suggests that lemongrass may be beneficial to injured muscles, helping to support athletic recovery and recuperation after an injury.

 - Magnesium – Don’t let the name fool you — transdermal magnesium isn’t some weird synthetic compound.
 It’s been used to treat muscle soreness, pain, and cramping in the form of Epsom salts for many years, and for a reason.
 Magnesium is a compound crucial for the coordination and regulation of muscle contractions (both voluntary and involuntary).
-It is absorbed through the skin when dissolved in water, so the best way to use it is in a [CBD salt soak] or [bath bomb].
+It is absorbed through the skin when dissolved in water, so the best way to use it is in a CBD salt soak or bath bomb.
 Try to soak for at least fifteen minutes, though you’re welcome to relax as long as you need to feel relief.

 - Marjoram – To us, marjoram doesn’t get the credit it deserves.
 Often relegated to a dusty, untouched bottle on the back of the spice rack, marjoram is a delightful herb that’s packed with bioactive compounds that can enrich the effectiveness of your topical CBD dose.
 Studies reveal marjoram to possess antispasmodic and analgesic properties on its own; these actions can support relaxation and pain relief, especially in combination with CBD.
 As a fun and unnecessary bonus, the plant also smells wonderful, complementing other common herbal ingredients like lavender and lemon balm nicely.